mpv-player/mpv/DOCS/interface-changes.rst

       setting the properties to non-existing tracks may report it as selected track for a small time window, until it's forced back to "no".
 The exact details how this is handled may change in the future.
+    - add `--no-warn-compat-vo` to suppress the compatibility or legacy warning when the VOs x11, xv, vdpau or vaapi are used.
  --- mpv 0.30.0 ---
     - add `--d3d11-output-format` to enable explicit selection of a D3D11 swap chain format.